 Nicolas Sahuc

-As part of the crisis management efforts surrounding the coronavirus pandemic, the Continuing Medical Education (CME) division is once again hosting a themed webinar for general practitioners and coordinating physicians in nursing homes.
-This time, Professor Hubert Blain and Dr. Emilie Million will be speaking at the event.
-Read more in this article.
+As part of the crisis management efforts surrounding the coronavirus pandemic, the Continuing Medical Education (CME) division is once again offering a themed evening webinar for general practitioners and coordinating physicians in long-term care facilities.
+This time, Prof. Hubert Blain and Dr. Emilie Million will be speaking during the event.
+More information is available in this article.

 A remote conference